rmera/gomd/README.md

 This program makes extensive use of the goChem Computational Chemistry library.
 If you use this program, we kindly ask you to support it by to citing the library as:

-R. Mera-Adasme, G. Savasci and J. Pesonen, "goChem, a library for computational chemistry", http://www.gochem.org.
+M. Dominguez, V.A.
+Jimenez, G. Savasci, R. Araya-Osorio, J. Pesonen and R. Mera-Adasme,  "goChem, a library for computational chemistry", http://www.gochem.org.

 The gonum library (http://www.gonum.org/) is also much used (and appreciated).